ponylang/rfcs/text/0000-more-persistent-collections.md

 # How We Test This

-- Each data structure will have unit tests for its methods to ensure that they work as expected.
+Each data structure will have unit tests for its methods to ensure that they work as expected.

 # Drawbacks

-- These added classes will increase the maintenance cost of the standard library.
+These added classes will increase the maintenance cost of the standard library.

 # Unresolved questions

-- Should set methods with `that: Set[A]` accept an `Iterator[A]` or should we include union, intersect, etc. from the mutable set API?
+None